NJBLAGA/NathanBlaga_T2A2/README.md

 #### **Responsive Navbar:**

-The Navbar was created using Bootstrap and was desgined to have a responsive feel and abide by the applications mobile first desgin architecture.
+The Navbar was created using Bootstrap and was designed to have a responsive feel and abide by the applications mobile first design architecture.
 It allows the user to have a smooth manner in which to navigate throughout Workout Jungle various pages.
-It shares the same desgin across all devices and does not negatively impose on the remaining elements of the site.
+It shares the same design across all devices and does not negatively impose on the remaining elements of the site.

 ![Workout Jungle Screenshot](./docs/img/sc_nav_desktop.png)
 ![Workout Jungle Screenshot](./docs/img/sc_navbar_mobile.png)